Foster-Closet/BE/README.md

 # [FOSTER-CLOSET: API](https://foster-closet.herokuapp.com)

-### FOSTER-CLOSET API is a REST API built with Django, built to serve the front-end FOSTER-CLOSET front-end app using React.
+### FOSTER-CLOSET API is a REST API built with Django, built to serve the FOSTER-CLOSET front-end app that uses React.

 ## Models